digitallysavvy/ChromaDetect-wasm/README.md

 ## Development

 This project is a hybrid Rust + TypeScript workspace.
+For AI agents and automated tools, use [AGENTS.md](AGENTS.md) for project-specific instructions and patterns.

 ### Prerequisites